 Maplesoft™ announced today the publication of the second edition of The Mathematics Survival Kit - Maple™ Edition.
 This unique e-book is designed to give students precisely the information they need to overcome difficulties encountered while working on homework or assignment problems.

 Maplesoft™ today announced new language packs for Maple T.A.™, its popular web-based testing and assessment product.
 With these language packs, the Maple T.A. interface can be translated into French and Traditional Chinese.

-Today, Maplesoft announced the latest version of the Maplesoft-MAA Placement Test Suite (PTS).
-The Placement Test Suite is a collection of placement tests that are developed by the Mathematical Association of America (MAA) and delivered through the online testing and assessment tool, Maple T.A™.
-The latest version of the PTS includes a new set of high school prognostic tests that provide projected placements in college mathematics courses long before students arrive on campus.
+Maplesoft™ announced today the release of the latest version of the Maple T.A.™ MAA® Placement Test Suite.
+The Placement Test Suite is a collection of placement tests that are developed by the Mathematical Association of America (MAA) and offered online exclusively through the Maple T.A. testing environment.